caleboblepias/robotic-arm/README.md

 ## Current Status

-- Simulation: In progress
+- Simulation: Completed
-- HIL: Planned
+- HIL: In progress
-- Firmware: Planned
+- Firmware: In progress
-- Hardware: Planned
+- Hardware: In progress

 ## Roadmap